nbfc-linux/nbfc-linux/README.md

 If you want to write a configuration for your laptop model, see [Configuration HowTo](https://nbfc-linux.github.io/creating-config/).

+I regularly purchase laptops to create configuration files, analyze their ACPI firmware, and gain a deeper understanding of how these systems work.
+The knowledge gained through this process is documented and preserved in the tutorial to help others understand and work with similar hardware.

 If you find my work helpful, you can show your appreciation by [buying me a coffee](https://paypal.me/BenjaminAbendroth).

 Table of Contents